 Meredith Heller is a published poet and performing singer/songwriter with graduate degrees in writing and education.
 In Boulder, CO, she taught at-risk and gifted youth.
-In Marin County, CA, she owned and taught at Mount Tam Music Together, a music and movement education program for children.
-Currently, a California Poet in the Schools and a Poetry Out Loud coach, she teaches poetry writing workshops, coaches private voice & songwriting, teaches music & movement classes for preschoolers, leads MoonTribe, a Write of Passage Nature Program for teen girls, and hosts Siren Song, a women’s singer/songwriter night.
+In Marin County, CA, she owned and taught at Mount Tam Music Together, a music and movement education program for toddlers.
+Currently, a California Poet in the Schools and a Poetry Out Loud coach, she teaches poetry writing workshops, coaches private voice & songwriting, teaches music & movement classes for preschoolers, leads MoonTribe Write of Passage Nature Program for teen girls, and hosts Siren Song, a women’s singer/songwriter night.

-We boil ourselves down to the very bones of being until we taste our own essence, feel what truly matters and moves us, welcome every hue of our human experience with curiosity, celebrate each moment, attune to the wild and synchronistic dervish-dance of the universe, and from this presence, we share ourselves.
+We boil ourselves down to the bones of being until we taste our own essence, feel what truly matters and moves us, welcome every hue of our human experience with curiosity, celebrate each moment, attune to the wild and synchronistic dervish-dance of the universe, and from this presence, we share ourselves.
 Every experience in my life, from the glorious to the painful is the soulfood by which I learn and grow, trust and open.
 I have navigated my own darkness and returned with courage, wisdom, and playfulness to share.
-May this journal inspire you to feel deeply and speak your truth even when your voice shakes!
+May these poems inspire you to live and love fully and to speak your truth even when your voice shakes!